Forest school (learning style): Supporting exceptional children

 The combination of freedom and responsibility has been particularly beneficial to children who lack confidence or whose behaviour is challenging.
 With high adult to child ratios, children can safely experience activities that are often prohibited, such as climbing trees or lighting fires.
 Children have the freedom to explore the area within the forest, this helps the child to learn to manage their own safety and move around comfortably.
 The programme allows children to grow in confidence and independence and extend their abilities.

 Some children do not perform well in classrooms.
 They are encouraged to develop their innate curiosity and develop the motivation to learn.
 They may come from a non-academic family background, may have a short attention span, or may just not be comfortable with the organisation of a teacher standing in front of a group of pupils.
 Boys in general, prefer to be outside, and learn better in this way.

 In a major study in the US, students with behavioural problems in "Environment as an Integrating Context for Learning" (EIC) programmes caused fewer discipline problems than their traditionally educated peers.
-Similarly, Forest schools have been found to help children with additional support needs, including Attention-deficit hyperactivity disorder and autistic children.
+Similarly, forest schools have been found to help children with additional support needs, including Attention-deficit hyperactivity disorder and autistic children.

 History

 Sweden and Denmark

-In the 1950s the idea was created in Denmark and shortly there after in Sweden.
+In the 1950s the idea was created in Denmark and shortly thereafter in Sweden.
 In Denmark it became an embedded part of the curriculum for pre-school children (under seven years) stemming from their småbørnspædagogik, or 'Early childhood education'.
 Children attending Forest kindergartens were in most cases arriving at school with strong social skills, the ability to work in groups effectively, high self-esteem, and confidence in their own capabilities.

-In 1957, a Swedish man, Goesta Frohm, created the "Skogsmulle" concept to promote learning about nature, water, mountains and pollution.
+In 1957, a Swedish man, Gösta Frohm, created the "Skogsmulle" concept to promote learning about nature, water, mountains and pollution.
 With an increasing focus on measurable outcomes, forest schools have gained acceptance as an educational method in their own right.
 In Denmark, nature schools as well as forest kindergartens are popular with both school teachers and children.

 The biophilia hypothesis argues that a love of nature is instinctive.
 The term nature deficit disorder, coined by Richard Louv in his 2005 book Last Child in the Woods, recognises the erosion of this by the urbanisation of human society.
 Attention restoration theory and related psychological work has proven health benefits in reduced stress, improved concentration and improved medical outcomes from surgery.
 Scandinavian countries, rich in woodland, have maintained the human link more closely.
 Forest schools practice is based on up-to date pedagogy and andragogy.